acousland/ethicist-mcp/EXAMPLES.md

 # Ethicist MCP Server - Usage Examples

 This document provides practical examples of using the Ethicist MCP Server.
+Tool outputs are generated dynamically via OpenAI (configure `OPENAI_API_KEY` before replicating the responses).

 ## Table of Contents